 Art residencies include Q21 at the Museumsquartier in Vienna, Austria, in 2020; BoxoPROJECTS in Joshua Tree, California; SIM The Icelandic Visual Arts Association, Reykjavik Art Museum Residency; and The Skaftfell Cultural Center Residency in Seydisfjördur, Iceland.

-She had her first ten–year retrospective and traveling museum exhibition,“ Language, Symbol, Artifact,” at the Tennessee Valley Museum of Art.
-Other selected solo and group exhibitions have been at Cathouse FUNeral in Brooklyn; Jenny Jaskey Gallery in Philadelphia; Corridor Gallery in Reykjavik, Iceland; NARS Foundation in Brooklyn; Heskin Contemporary and Bernard Jacobson Gallery in New York City.
-Her next solo exhibition will be with Spence Projects, upcoming in September 2017.
+She had her first ten–year retrospective and traveling museum exhibition 'Language, Symbol, Artifact' at the Tennessee Valley Museum of Art.
+Selected solo exhibitions have been at Cathouse FUNeral curated by David Dixon in Brooklyn; Jenny Jaskey Gallery in Philadelphia; Corridor Gallery in Reykjavik, Iceland; Heskin Contemporary in NYC; 1GAP Gallery in Brooklyn; and FreedmanArt co-curated with Carter Ratcliff in New York City.

 Selected reviews are published in Artcritical by Stephanie Buhmann, Art in America by Janet Kopolos, The Philadelphia Inquirer by Edith Newhall, Blouin Modern Painters, Time Out New York, New Art TV, The Chicago Tribune, Tussle Projects by Jonathan Goodman, and Hyperallergic by John Yau.
 Quoted from the 2018 article 'An Artist who Turns Detritus into Talismans,' Yau writes: